Sheifc/42cursus/Born2beroot/README.md

 It is obviously PROHIBITED to submit your virtual machine in your Git repository.
 During the defence, the contents of the signature.txt file will be compared with the signature of your virtual machine.
-If the two are not identical, your grade will be 0. "
+If the two are not identical, your grade will be 0.

+A Student from 42 Barcelona has wriiten a great tutorial for this project, I recommend to consult his repo for details [Tutorial](https://github.com/gemartin99/Born2beroot-Tutorial).